 3. Ask: Is there a message here or is it sensationalism?

 Death and suicide and racism and sexism and bigotry of all kinds are out in the world.
 Limiting books based on these topics does not shield your child from them.
 Literature exists not only to entertain, but also to encourage children to process such issues in a safe environment.

-Tweens and teens are at their first pivot points in life.
+Preteens and teens are at their first pivot points in life.
 Their self-awareness is right there for the taking, and books provide a medium through which they can process it all.
-As their parent, you can dig with them to find the stories that will meet them where they are.
+As their parent, you can dig with them by finding age appropriate books and stories that will meet them where they are.